Malka Leifer affair: Civil case in Australia

 One of Leifer's accusers, Dassi Erlich, revealed her allegations publicly in March 2017 and began campaigning for Leifer's extradition from Israel and for changes in the Adass Israel community.
 Before revealing her name, she had sued the school in a civil case.
-In September 2015, after the school had refused to settle out of court, the Supreme Court of Victoria in Melbourne awarded Erlich A$1.27 million in damages from the Adass Israel School and the alleged perpetrator.
+In September 2015, after the school had refused to settle out of court, the Supreme Court of Victoria in Melbourne awarded Erlich AU$1.27 million in damages from the Adass Israel School and the alleged perpetrator.

 As part of her evidence, Erlich described the extreme sexual naivety of the children in the community, and how that was used against her, even being unaware of the most basic elements of relationships and any sexual activity.
 This continued through high school and after, when Erlich was given a job at the school, where the abuse continued.

 The judge, Jack Rush, said "that the sexual abuse occurred under the guise of Jewish education by the headmistress of the school makes the breach of trust associated with the abuse monstrous.
 The evidence discloses the sole motivation of the suspect in her dealings with the plaintiff was her own sexual gratification."
 He described the breach of trust as evil, and ordered the perpetrator to personally pay $150,000 exemplary damages to Erlich.

 Justice Rush said that, at the time Leifer had fled Australia for Israel, the president of the school board knew of eight additional allegations of sexual abuse of other girls.
 The school had had an obligation to report the allegations to the police prior to arranging her departure.
 He rejected the school's argument that it had been a "legal obligation" to pay her air fares.
 The school argued that it was not liable because it was the congregation, not the school, that was the employer, but the judge also rejected this.

 Two of Erlich's sisters, Ellie Sapper and Nicole Meyer, who had also been abused, received out-of-court settlements from the school, independent of Erlich's case.

 Erlich remained in the public eye, campaigning for the return of Leifer and for abuse survivors, including meeting with many community leaders and politicians.
 Her coming forward to secular authorities made her a traitor in the eyes of some in her community, which she subsequently left.

 Erlich and her siblings stated that they wanted to face Leifer personally in court, as opposed to over video conferencing; many victims in Israel and other countries would have to resort to video conferencing in order to testify.